 Where Can I Take My Sinks Near Me?

-Fulton Metals has two locations in Atlanta, Georgia.
-North Fulton Metals is in Alpharetta, and South Fulton Metals is in College Park.
+Fulton Metals has three locations in the Atlanta, Georgia (GA) metro area, Alpharetta, College Park, and Lithonia.
+Feel free to visit us at whichever location is more suitable for you.
 Both facilities are open six days a week for buying up your scrap metal.
 We have a well-staffed help desk to answer any questions that you have and get you started.
 Choose whichever place is closest to you and contact us today to start trading your scrap.
-We’ll be paying you cash!

 How to Recycle With Fulton Metals

 When you’re ready to recycle your metal kitchen sinks, our staff will ask you how much material you want to sell and the items’ general condition.
 We buy and recycle in bulk.
 Like most buyers, we base prices on the daily exchange rates, which vary from one day to another.
 We also take into account the cleanliness of the items for disposal.
 Like every company that buys metal for recycling, we offer competitive pay.
 Usually, we’ll be able to give you a quote right over the phone for the most commonly accepted materials.
 If an over-the-phone description isn’t enough, we may ask that you send us pictures to provide you with an accurate quote.
 In that case, communication will happen via email or text.

 For more information or help with the recycling process, contact your nearest Fulton Metals location.
 Our expert customer service representatives at our help desks will gladly assist you with all your metal recycling needs.